Should You Try Painting Your Granite Countertops? (Pros and Cons)

 kitchen with white cabinets stools and painted countertop

-Steps like sanding, removing oils and debris on the surface, or using a primer will help lengthen the paint’s service life.
-Application and maintenance are other ways to update your granite countertops.
+Steps like sanding, removing oils and debris on the surface, or using a primer will help lengthen the products service life.
+A new application and resealing are other ways to refurbish granite counters.

 Epoxy-based paints: Five to Ten years’ service life